legkulas/orchard/README.md

 -   GitHub Account | [Github Signup](https://github.com/join)
 -   VSCode (Optional or use any IDE of your choice) | [Download VSCode](https://code.visualstudio.com/download)

-Clone the repository and launch any terminal of your choosing.
+Login with your GitHub account and copy the repository link

+> git@github.com:legkulas/orchard.git

+Open your terminal and clone the repository.

+> git clone git@github.com:legkulas/orchard.git

 In the terminal, type **code .** to launch VS Code.